I've been painting with acrylics since childhood and enjoy sharing tips about working in this versatile medium.

 - Besides cost, the main difference is the durability of the materials.
 Glue can yellow over time, and craft acrylic paints can fade.
-However, budget pouring medium and paints are a good option for those who want to try this style of painting or practice new techniques.
+However, budget pouring medium and craft acrylics are a good option for those who want to try this style of painting or practice new techniques.

 How can I clean up acrylic paint?

 Pouring paint is not an exact science.
-Adjustments may be needed to the paint recipe or process depending on the brand of paints used, the temperature of the room, or your specific style preferences.
+Adjustments may be needed to the paint recipe or process depending on the brand of paints used, or your specific style preferences.
 It can take some trial and error to find what works best for you.
 After some practice, your painting results will be more consistent.